AutonomyLab/deep_intent/_includes/index.md

 </table>

 ##### Test results for samples from the KITTI dataset (The network is not trained on this data)
+Though the network has never seen these samples, predictions are coherent and plausible.

 <table>
   <tr>